LAST UPDATED: July 7th, 2021

-Considering Mathews has carved out its place at the top of the food chain for creating the quietest and most vibration free bows ever built, it only made since that they’d apply some of that same creative genius to other elements of the bow as well.
+Considering Mathews has carved out its place at the top of the food chain for creating the quietest and most vibration free bows ever built, it only made sense that they’d apply some of that same creative genius to other elements of the bow as well.
 And that’s when the Mathews Flatline stabilizer came to life.
 Take a closer look at the latest archery accessory from the Mathews crew in our Mathews Flatline Stabilizer review below…

 The Flatline stabilizer lineup delivers a sleek and simple design, free from useless add-ons and features that often come with other stabilizers.
 It’s simple, yet it’s sophisticated in its dampening design to stabilize things out front.
 The test stabilizer I received came in a black finish that boasts a clean and sharp appearance that perfectly matches my Vertix.